cprohoda/cprohoda.github.io/README.md

 - Summary article of [bevy rendering](https://hackmd.io/@bevy/rendering_summary).
 Deep and mostly up to date
 - Bevy [cheatbook](https://bevy-cheatbook.github.io/gpu/intro.html).
 Covers huge swaths of bevy.
 The rendering discussion of it is a pretty nice intro and has some useful graphics.
 It's generally out of date, but a lot of it still applies.

+#### Buffers
+Buffers are contiguous blocks of data allocated on the GPU.
+There are several different types of buffers useful for different purposes, with some very specific and some more general.
+Buffers need to be allocated, and given a buffer layout, usage, and a shader stage visibility.

+Buffer allocation is directly handled by running any of the methods like `create_buffer_init(...)` on the device, but indirectly it's often taken care of in the background by bevy's rendering plugins.
+Notably when coming from rust, they do not need to be initialized on allocation.
+You're likely to get garbage data if you read from a buffer before initialization, but `TODO` need to check whether there are security risks or anything similar.
+You can initialize the buffer on creation by using `create_buffer_init(...)` or by setting `zero_initialize_workgroup_memory: true` on the pipeline.
+You should generally initialize buffers on creation, but if you have some complex initialization logic, you can initialize manually by creating a separate pipeline stage. `TODO` add some detail and examples here.

+A buffer layout describes the data and especially size of the values inside the buffer.
+That allows the GPU to treat the buffer as a vector and select specific values by location for O(1) access.

+A buffer usage describes how the buffer will be read and written.
+Generally, the motivation is that the GPU can more heavily optimize buffer performance if it knows how it'll be used.
+Specifically the type of buffer, whether it'll read-only or read-write, and similar questions are handled by the buffer usage.
+Buffer usages can be combined arbitrarily, but the more you overload a specific buffer, the worse its performance will tend to be.
+Buffer usage options in wgpu match the usage flags defined in the [wgpu spec](https://gpuweb.github.io/gpuweb/#typedefdef-gpubufferusageflags).

+Shader stage visibility is which stage that the buffers will be available to: any combination of vertex, fragment, and compute.

 #### Vertex Buffers
+Vertex buffers contain data on each vertex in a mesh.
+Generally that includes position (`TODO` double check default vertex buffer values), but can include anything.
+Vertex buffers are provided to invocations of the vertex shader, with each element of the vertex buffer (typically) concerning a single vertex in a mesh and handled in a single vertex shader invocation.

 #### Instance Buffers